ericwallen/express-auth-postgres-json-web-token/README.md

 ![](public/home/assets/erd.png)

-All the migration and seed files are read to go so all you have to do is run the commands below.
+All the migration and seed files are ready to go.
+All you have to do is run the commands below.
 Below is a ERD diagram of how the schema will be laid out unless you change it before running the commands

 `knex migrate:latest`

 `knex seed:run`